 Windows/Screens — Residents are encouraged to keep their windows locked and screens securely fastened at all times for safety reasons.
 If students are unsure of how to secure the window lock properly, they are encouraged to immediately request a demonstration from staff.
 Residents should immediately report any maintenance concern regarding windows or screens to the front desk for repair.

-Front Desks — Each on-campus community has a front desk which is open from 12 noon to 10 p.m., Sunday through Thursday, and 12 noon to 12 midnight, Friday and Saturday.
+Front Desks — Each on-campus community has a front desk (which may be in a nearby building) which is open from 11 a.m to 10 p.m., Sunday through Thursday, and 11 a.m. to 12 midnight, Friday and Saturday.
+Some desks are also open additional hours.
 Students who observe maintenance or potential safety concerns should immediately report those to the front desk staff or call the on-call cell phone.

 Custodial and Maintenance Staff — There are custodial staff members in each on-campus community.
 They not only work to ensure the housing environment is clean and properly maintained, but they also help keep the community safe by addressing facility safety concerns.

-Student Addresses and Phone Numbers — These are not given out by any University Housing staff (CSD, RA/CA, desk staff).
-If someone calls the front desk and asks for a student’s address, the front desk will transfer the caller to the student's phone line, but the phone number will not be given out.
+Student Addresses and Phone Numbers — These are not given out by any University Housing staff (CSD, RA, desk staff).

 Fire Alarms — Each room is equipped with a smoke detector and a heat sensor.
 Alarms sound when there is smoke or too much heat detected.
 Residents need to immediately evacuate the facility if an alarm sounds.
 Residents are to proceed to designated evacuation points and wait for further instructions from staff.
 Campus staff coordinate periodic fire drills to ensure that staff and students are familiar with evacuation procedures and evacuation locations.